 The Seattle Industrial District reminds me of a part of Amsterdam, and one reason I can envision the potential of this area, and even the possibility of calling it “Little Amsterdam.”
 Forget all of the photos you have seen of cute, little, old canal houses, lined up against lamp lit canals, and worn cobblestone roads.
 I’m talking about an area just north of Centraal Station (main train station), known as Kinetisch Noord or NDSM-werf .

 Kinetisch Noord is a city sponsored art community that is quickly becoming a center for underground culture and events.
 It is located in an old shipyard and accessible by a short ferry ride.
 Industrial sculptures, a gigantic man-made seesaw, and street art, litter the area outside a massive warehouse which is home to hundreds of studios for artists, designers, creatives, and business owners.
 The warehouse also includes a theater and a breathtaking plywood skatepark which looms from above.
 MTV liked the edgy area so much, they turned an old nearby industrial building into its European headquarters; and a housing developer turned shipping containers into student housing.
+You can visit https://bmarkostructures.com/modular-restaurants/ to see the other sorts of buildings that shipping containers can be turned into.
+Unsurprinsginly, this is becoming a very popular way of building.
+The repurposing of shipping containers, bought from places like Container Sales Centre and others, is a really unique way of giving an area new life.

 This is the type of potential I see with the Industrial District of Seattle.
 An industrial playground of possibilities, only limited by the imagination.
 Is there a better place for a marijuana district, than a place that encourages imagination?